armijnhemel/binaryanalysis-ng/doc/android-test-notes.md

 ## razorg-JLS36C-factory-834eab41.zip

 The Nexus 7 2013 Mobile (codename "razorg") was made by ASUS.
-The firmware uses `androidasusboot` format.
+The firmware uses `androidmsmboot` format.
 It uses Odex 036 and regular Dex 035.

 ## redfin-rd1a.200810.020-factory-c3ea1715.zip